How to Treat Frequent Chest Infections with Breathing RetrainingBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 Breathing sessions are done up to 2-6 times per day.
-During sessions, concentrations of essential oils in inhaled air are need to be kept high all the time.
+During sessions, concentrations of essential oils in inhaled air are needed to be kept high all the time.
 This means that students should add more essential oil every 5-10 minutes when using breathing devices (e.g., the Frolov device or Amazing DIY device).

 As a result of this intensive method, breathing students get a considerable relief from lung infections in 1-2 days.
 This relates to those who had several courses of antibiotics during recent months or years.
 With this amazing combination remedy (breathing devices + essential oils), in 3-5 days, lungs become clear from viruses, bacteria, and fungi (yeast, mold) that caused an infection and were a source of pollution due to toxins.
 This quickly leads to higher CP results (breaking through 20 s).

 As a result, a persistent cough quickly disappears.
 There are only rare episodes of coughing up old yellow or green sputum or think phlegm.
 If this person coughed up blood, this is also eliminated naturally due to fast healing of injured lung areas.
-When a high temperature (or fever) with a rapid pulse are present, these symptoms are quickly reduced and normalized.
+When a high temperature (or fever) with a rapid pulse is present, these symptoms are quickly reduced and normalized.
 The remedy also allows quick treatment of breathlessness and wheezing.
 Many students report chest pain or chest tightness before starting breathing exercises.
 All these symptoms also respond very well to breathing retraining and the use of essential oils with breathing devices as inhalers.

 Note that this remedy works well against various types of chest infections.
-The subdivisions suggested by official medicine include: lower respiratory tract infection, lower respiratory infection, upper respiratory tract infection, bronchitis, and pneumonia.
+The subdivisions suggested by official medicine include lower respiratory tract infection, lower respiratory infection, upper respiratory tract infection, bronchitis, and pneumonia.
 Depending on additional personal factors, treatment for these conditions can be longer, but all of them respond we to breathing devices combined with essential oils.

 In this overview, I want to focus on how to deal with persistent or chronic chest infections when students remain stuck at less than 20 seconds morning CP.
 Unfortunately, in these unusual or rare cases of infections in the chest, this low CP can persist for many months.

-In other words, we consider a breathing student who spends up to 1 hour or more on daily breathing exercises, does more than 1 hour of daily physical activity with strictly nasal breathing, but he or she is stil unable to have overall CP progress even after weeks or months of diligent practice.
+In other words, we consider a breathing student who spends up to 1 hour or more on daily breathing exercises, does more than 1 hour of daily physical activity with strictly nasal breathing, but he or she is still unable to have overall CP progress even after weeks or months of diligent practice.

 Home remedies for chest infections